veranda10/GLIC/README.md

 2. Run `./glic-cli.sh encode input.png output.glic` to encode an image.
 3. Run `./glic-cli.sh decode input.glic output.png` to decode a file.

-The helper script checks that `processing-java` is available and then launches the sketch in headless mode.
-If `processing-java` is missing you will see an error message explaining how to install it.
+The helper script verifies that `processing-java` is installed and runs the sketch in headless mode using `processing-java --run --args <action> <input>
+<output>`.
+If `processing-java` is missing you will see an error message
+explaining how to install it.